Our students need knowledge, skills and experiences to help them thrive in a world powered by generative AI

 To participate in a complex and dynamic society that will increasingly depend upon AI, UW–Madison students will need skills such as prompt engineering, problem-solving, bias detection and intellectual curiosity.
 At the same time, they will need emotional intelligence, flexibility, and the ability to collaborate with humans and machines.

-CTLM recognizes that there are a wide range of views about the use of generative AI in teaching.
+CTLM recognizes that there are a wide range of views about the use of generative AI in teaching, as well as about the broader social, environmental, and economic impacts of AI.
 We do not take a position on whether instructors should use AI.
 Rather, we support instructors in exploration, understanding, and thoughtful use or non-use of AI in ways that best serve their individual teaching and learning contexts.

 UW–Madison Guiding Principles